Dept of Theatre Scholarships for New/Incoming Students

-The Department awards several general-aid scholarships each spring to deserving students - both current students and those who are just graduating from high school.
-The deadline for the general-aid scholarship application is always the Friday before Spring Break.
+The Department of Theatre awards several general-aid scholarships each spring to deserving students.
+Current and transfer students should complete the Scholarship Application - Current and Transfer Students.pdf in order to be considered for scholarships.
+The deadline for the general-aid scholarship application is February 1, 2020.

 Arts & Humanities Scholarship Opportunities